origo-map/lmsearch-plugin/README.md

 - pageEstateReportUrl - the URL to the page for the estate report, default is empty string.

 - pageEstateIconText - the text which should be displayed withen estate report icon, default is `<text x="5" y="40" font-size="45" font-family="Arial" fill="black">FI</text>`.

+- pageEstateIconSize - an array with the width and height, in pixels, to use for the estate icon rectangle, default is `[50, 50]`.

 #### Coordinate reference systems